 4K (or Ultra HD as it's also confusingly known) has enough pixels to fill four Full HD 1080p screens.
 With four times the amount of pixels it's able to display four times the level of detail.

 This is especially helpful on television's that are 50-inches and above.

-The reason for this has to do with the amount of pixels a 4K TV contains.
 Whereas traditional HD is limited to 1920 vertical columns and 1080 horizontal rows of pixels, Ultra HD has a total resolution of 3840 pixels by 2160 – a slightly smaller resolution than the 4,096 x 2,160 resolution seen on cinema screens (that, for the record, is called Cinema 4K).